mhmahmoodalam/dsa_java/Documentation/03_Sets&Dictionary/03_Find_Symmteric_Pair.md

 Suppose you are given an array of pairs, and you have to print all the symmetric pairs.
 Pair (a, b) and pair (c, d) are called symmetric pairs if a is equal to d and b is equal to c.

-Input: The input will be in the following format:
+The input will be in the following format:

 - The first line will be ‘n’, indicating the size of the input array, i.e., the number of pairs in the array.
 - The next ‘n’ lines indicate the ‘n’ pairs.
 - Each line will be includes two space-separated integers, indicating the first and the second element of the pair.

-Output: The output should be in the following format:
+The output should be in the following format:

 - Print all the first pairs of the symmetric pairs, each in a new line.
 - Every line should be two space-separated integers, indicating a symmetric pair.

 Note:

 - If a pair is symmetric, then print the pair that appears first in the array.
 - If there are no symmetric pairs, then print ‘No Symmetric pair’.
 - If the array is empty, then consider that there are no symmetric pairs in the array.

-Sample input-1:
+Sample input-1: \
-4
+4 \
-1 2
+1 2 \
-3 4
+3 4 \
-2 1
+2 1 \
 4 3

-Sample output-1:
+Sample output-1: \
-1 2
+1 2 \
-3 4
+3 4 \

-Sample input-1:
+Sample input-1: \
-3
+3 \
-1 2
+1 2 \
-2 3
+2 3 \
 3 4

-Sample output-1:
+Sample output-1: \
 No Symmetric pair

 ### Solution